Aaron Ross: New York Giants (second stint)

-Ross signed with the New York Giants on March 12, 2013, just four days after being released by the Jaguars.
+Ross signed with the Giants on March 12, 2013, just four days after being released by the Jaguars.

-Ross was placed on the IR (injured reserve) after week 4 of the 2013 NFL season with a back injury, and his season was over.
+Ross was placed on injured reserve after week 4 of the 2013 NFL season with a back injury, and his season was over.

 Baltimore Ravens

 On June 20, 2014, Ross signed with the Baltimore Ravens.
 On July 24, 2014, Ross tore his Achilles tendon, ending his season.

 Cleveland Browns

 Ross signed with the Cleveland Browns on August 16, 2015.
 He was released by the Browns on August 31, 2015.

 NFL statistics

 Personal life

-During his early days at Texas in 2003, Ross began dating Longhorn track and field star, Sanya Richards, who is a 4-time Olympic Gold Medalist.
+During his early days at Texas in 2003, Ross began dating Longhorn track and field star, Sanya Richards-Ross, who is a 4-time Olympic Gold Medalist.
 The two were engaged in 2007 and married on February 26, 2010.
 Their wedding was featured on an episode of Platinum Weddings.
+The pair welcomed their first child, Aaron Jermaine Ross II, in 2017, and announced in July 2023 that they were expecting their second child, later revealed to be a boy in September 2023.

 His life with Sanya was partially chronicled in the weekly reality series Sanya's Glam and Gold.
-Sanya currently appears on The Real Housewives of Atlanta as a full time cast member starting in season 14.
+Sanya formerly appeared on The Real Housewives of Atlanta as a full-time cast member for season 14 and season 15.